Transipedia/meta-bam/README.md

 │   │   ├── STARoutputAligner.out.sam
 ```

-An example of a typical fastq file is available as exampleFastqFile.txt on the github.
+An example of a typical fastQList file is provided in exampleFastqFile.txt.
 Note that the path to the actual fastq.gz files can be either relative or absolute, as long as the file name ends with 1.fastq.gz or 2.fastq.gz, and the rest of the name matches between paired files.

-## Process time
+## Processing time

 Time needed to complete the jod widely depend on the size of your input dataset (both individual size file and number of files).
 The random sampling needs to open and read each file entirely, so this part especially can be quite long.